-But he said to them,
+But he said to them.

-'Do not be alarmed; you are looking for Jesus of Nazareth,
+'Do not be alarmed; you are looking for Jesus of Nazareth, who was crucified.
+He has been raised; he is not here.
 Look, there is the place they laid him.

-But go, tell his disciples and Peter

-that he is going ahead of you to Galilee;

-there you will see him, just as he told you.'

-So they went out and fled from the tomb,

-for terror and amazement had seized them;

-and they said nothing to anyone, for they were afraid.
+But go, tell his disciples and Peter that he is going ahead of you to Galilee; there you will see him, just as he told you.'
+So they went out and fled from the tomb, for terror and amazement had seized them; and they said nothing to anyone, for they were afraid.